This article originally appeared on VICE UK.

-When asked how much sleep one needs, Napoleon Bonaparte, patron saint of Small Man Syndrome, recommended "six [hours] for a man, seven for a woman, eight for a fool".
-Well Napoleon, you tiny little fuck, I average nine to ten hours of sleep a night, and if I didn't have to wake up to make money every day, you can bet your tiny little French ass that I would sleep even longer.
+When asked how much sleep one needs, Napoleon Bonaparte, patron saint of short-man syndrome, recommended "six [hours] for a man, seven for a woman, eight for a fool."
+Well, Napoleon, I average nine to ten hours of sleep a night, and if I didn't have to wake up to make money every day, you can bet I'd sleep even longer.

 For many, though, sleep is a problem.
-According to a recent survey, the average Brit sleeps for just six hours and 19 minutes a night – falling far short of the recommended eight – while The Sleep Council's 2017 Sleep Report revealed that more than a third of Brits have suffered from sleeping problems for more than five years.
+According to a recent survey, the average British person sleeps for just six hours and 19 minutes a night—falling far short of the recommended eight—while The Sleep Council's 2017 Sleep Report revealed that more than a third of Brits have suffered from sleeping problems for more than five years.

-I cuddle a £500 sleep robot that breathes in and out like a small animal and "replicates the proven benefits of sleeping with a partner".
-There is an "immersive zone" focusing on bed-time yoga, mindfulness and how to nap effectively.
-There is "performance sleepwear", pyjamas that cost £190 but look like they're from Primark, not – as I'd hoped and expected – Hugh Hefner's estate auction.
+I cuddle a £500 [$648] sleep robot that breathes in and out like a small animal and "replicates the proven benefits of sleeping with a partner."
+There is an "immersive zone" focusing on bed-time yoga, mindfulness, and how to nap effectively.
+There is "performance sleepwear," pajamas that cost £190 [$246] but look like they're from Primark, not—as I'd hoped and expected—Hugh Hefner's estate auction.

-I try a £31,000 "smart bed", which is truly horrifying.
-During the five-minute demo, blinds descend to trap me inside, while a voice tells me things like "you are present", "I have regulated the temperature for your children's breathing" and "appreciate the way she looks at you", while a built-in screen shows me images of happy wealthy people doing business deals, chopping vegetables and being in love.
+I try a £31,000 [$40,180] "smart bed," which is truly horrifying.
+During the five-minute demo, blinds descend to trap me inside, while a voice tells me things like "you are present," "I have regulated the temperature for your children's breathing," and "appreciate the way she looks at you," while a built-in screen shows me images of happy wealthy people doing business deals, chopping vegetables, and being in love.

-After all this, I'm eager to speak to a human, so head to the walk-in "sleep clinic", where I find James Wilson, AKA The Sleep Geek – a "sleep behaviour, environment and product expert".
-I tell him about my sleep problems and he recommends the usual: avoid blue light and social media an hour before bed; avoid caffeine past a certain point in the day; create a sleep environment that is calm, comfortable, cool and consistent.
+After all this, I'm eager to speak to a human, so head to the walk-in "sleep clinic," where I find James Wilson, a.k.a. the Sleep Geek—a "sleep behavior, environment, and product expert."
+I tell him about my sleep problems and he recommends the usual: Avoid blue light and social media an hour before bed; avoid caffeine past a certain point in the day; create a sleep environment that is calm, comfortable, cool and consistent.

 As for tailored sleep advice for me personally, there is good news and bad.
 "I'm sorry to say that you have a job that makes it hard to sleep," says James.
 "Journalists usually have the sort of brains that just tick all the time."
 Oh good.
-"You've got to give yourself the opportunity to switch off – try to find little points of rest during your day… when you're doing your emails, try do some 4x4x4x4 breathing blocks," he recommends.
+"You've got to give yourself the opportunity to switch off—try to find little points of rest during your day… when you're doing your emails, try to do some breathing exercises," he recommends.
 "You're not actively meditating, but just getting into a pattern to try and reduce your anxiety and stress."

-I decide to focus on creating a "wind-down routine" and regulating my temperature in the hope that if I wrap myself in breathable materials like bamboo, rather than cotton or my own skin, the sweating will stop and I will fall into a deeper sleep.
-Without a spare couple of grand to spend on temperature-regulating technology such as FreshBed or Moona, and not ready to face the heavily menopausal vibe of a cooling pillow, I order a pair of bamboo pyjamas and some bamboo bedding.
+I decided to focus on creating a "wind-down routine" and regulating my temperature in the hope that if I wrap myself in breathable materials like bamboo, rather than cotton or my own skin, the sweating will stop and I will fall into a deeper sleep.
+Without a spare couple of thousand dollars laying around to spend on temperature-regulating technology such as FreshBed or Moona, and not ready to face the heavily menopausal vibe of a cooling pillow, I order a pair of bamboo pajamas and some bamboo bedding.

-Without wanting to sound like a paid-up mouthpiece for Big Bamboo, this shit is life-changing.
-It's both warming and cooling, and has genuinely dramatically reduced the frequency and severity of my night sweats.
-Plus, it's soft and silky and makes me feel like a Persian Princess™, a feeling I am trying to access on a budget at all times.
+Without wanting to sound like a paid-up mouthpiece for big bamboo, this shit is life-changing.
+It's both warming and cooling and has genuinely dramatically reduced the frequency and severity of my night sweats.
+Plus, it's soft and silky and makes me feel like a Persian princess, a feeling I am trying to access on a budget at all times.

 The strange thing about our current obsession with sleep is that, much like everything else, it has been embedded in the language of capitalism.
 Every sleep study mentions productivity, and much of the focus on the importance of good sleep is with the goal of boosting company productivity and work rate.

-"Sleep loss is hitting your bottom line!" proclaims SHLEEP, a company with a cute name and an equally cute logo of a sleeping cartoon sheep, which specialises in corporate sleep solutions.
-Using infographics, it displays the global impact of sleep deprivation: in the UK, it's $50 billion, or 1.86 percent of our GDP.
+"Sleep loss is hitting your bottom line!" proclaims SHLEEP, a company with a cute name and an equally cute logo of a sleeping cartoon sheep, which specializes in corporate sleep solutions.
+Using infographics, it displays the global impact of sleep deprivation: In the UK, it's $50 billion, or 1.86 percent of our GDP.

-Napping on the go products – primarily targeted towards businesses, to maximise the efficiency of their workers – are everywhere at the expo: there are various nap pods using everything from sensory deprivation to sleep tonics to help increase focus.
+Napping on the go products—primarily targeted toward businesses, to maximize the efficiency of their workers—are everywhere at the expo: There are various nap pods using everything from sensory deprivation to sleep tonics to help increase focus.

-After a quick go on a "Metronaps" chair, I trial the 15-minute demo at the remarkably badly-named Pop&Rest x Nap&Up stall.
+After quickly trying out a "Metronaps" chair, I trial the 15-minute demo at the remarkably badly-named Pop&Rest x Nap&Up stall.

 This is not what I was looking for.
 What's wrong with sleep for sleep's sake?
 Sleeping to forget that everything is bad and idiot regressive fascists are coming into power all across the world and the planet is going to explode in our lifetimes?

-We have been doing far too much for far too long, so much so that we are fast using up all the resources on our planet and heating up our home beyond repair with our incessant, insane drive towards increased productivity.
-Earth is burning.
+We have been doing far too much for far too long, so much so that we are fast using up all the resources on our planet and heating up our home beyond repair with our incessant, insane drive toward increased productivity.
+The Earth is burning.
 We've already done enough.

-Instead, buy some magnesium oil spray and have a lie down, the longer the better.
+Instead, buy some magnesium oil spray and lie down—the longer the better.